MicrosoftDocs/msteams-docs/msteams-platform/toolkit/Teams-Toolkit-CLI.md

 ## Interactive mode

 Commands have different default interactive modes.
 Some commands are interactive and some are non-interactive by default.
-The default value is specified in -h for each command.
+If you want to know the default interactive mode for each command, use -h for each command.

 ## `teamsapp doctor`